 Who We Are

-We are first-generation farmers who believe that small farms play a pivotal role in the work of preserving local food supplies, decreasing energy consumption, and bringing neighbors together in authentic communities.
+We are first-generation farmers who believe small farms play a pivotal role in the work of preserving local food supplies, decreasing energy consumption, and bringing neighbors together in authentic communities.

 Each year, Aaron raises thousands of animals on pasture and grows thousands of pounds of certified organic vegetables.
 Formative experiences include thru-hiking the Appalachian Trail as a young man, hitchhiking, and fatherhood.
 He's got a great memory for books.